NEDERLANDS // ENGLISH

 As you may have noticed, the queue and the loading platform are nicely decorated.
 The ride’s soundtrack is a little too short (and that gets rather annoying for those queueing) but overall, Energylandia did a great job theming this steel giant.

 And suddenly we’re climbing to the top of Europe’s tallest lift hill.
-With a height of 77 metres, Hyperion is slightly higher than PortAventura’s Shambhala and Silver Star at Europa-Park.
+With a height of 77 metres, Hyperion is slightly taller than PortAventura’s Shambhala and Silver Star at Europa-Park.

 Yesterday, I defined Lech Coaster’s first descent as one of the best in Europe.
 Today, however, we get the next best thing.
 This 82-metre drop is so steep that it creates some insane airtime in the back seats.
 With airtime this strong, we just have to rely on the quality of Intamin restraints…